 IEEE Ethics History Repository (IEHR), part 2

 This update highlights IEEE’S historical practice that for over the past 22 years its EMCC has denied providing ethics advice and ethical support to its members.
 If it was legal doing so, then what changes are needed to restore both services, as they were provided during the MCC’S first 20 years, as was demonstrated in the Virginia Edgerton case in 1978 and the Salvador Castro case in the mid '90's?
-Further, what changes or improvements can be considered for improving the services the Ethics and Member Conduct Committee, EMCC, was created to its members?
+Further, what changes or improvements can be considered for improving the services of the Ethics and Member Conduct Committee, EMCC, which was created for its members?
 These will be explored to find both their historical record and opportunities to make improvements into the future.